one-data-model/ietf108/proposal.md

   currently doing this in their own ways, it made sense to develop a single way to describe models.
-Over a little more than a year, the Semantic Definition Format (SDF) was created, which can represent IoT Things, their composition into reusable Objects, their Interaction Affordances (Properties, Actions, Events), and the data models relevant to describe these Affordances.
+Over a little more than a year, the Semantic Definition Format (SDF) was created, which can represent IoT Things, their composition from reusable Objects, their Interaction Affordances (Properties, Actions, Events), and the data models relevant to describe these Affordances.
 SDF is representing these models in JSON.
 This allows re-use of specification formats